The Bard M.S. in Environmental and Climate Policy: Our Theory of Change

 The modern environmental movement is often said to have launched with the publication in 1962 of Rachel Carson’s Silent Spring—her dystopic warning of a polluted world.
 A masterpiece of ecological education and advocacy, it helped spark a powerful wave of legal and regulatory innovation in America and globally.
 The early 1970’s saw the passage in the US of the Clean Air and Water Acts, the Endangered Species Act, the National Environmental Policy Act, and later, legislation to clean up existing and prevent future hazardous waste sites, disclose chemical pollution into the land and water, and reduce air toxics and attack acid rain.

 Carson’s work inspired a generation of environmental activists to Change the Rules.
 Through government policy, they put in place new regulations that constrained industry from engaging in the unfettered dumping of waste into the environment.
 This work continues.
 At the international level, the UN and other multilateral organizations craft environmental policy to address climate change and other cross-boundary issues.
-And in the US, while partisan stalemate has paralyzed the federal government from undertaking new sustainability initiatives at the scale required, progressive states and cities have stepped up and changed the rules within their own jurisdictions.
+And in the US, while partisan stalemate has restrained the federal government from undertaking new sustainability initiatives at the scale required, progressive states and cities have stepped up and changed the rules within their own jurisdictions.
 Bard’s home state of New York, for example, recently passed the most ambitious climate legislation in the world, requiring 100% clean energy from the power sector by 2040.

 Theory of Change

 Changing the rules—using policy to attack social and environmental problems—has a well-known justification in economics.
 Environmental pollution and resource degradation, as well as social exploitation, are considered by economists to be negative externalities—costs that arise in the production of goods and services that are not borne by the consumer or producer.
 Because these costs are not embedded in the cost or price of the goods, there is no incentive to reduce them—and so firms over-pollute, and treat workers, suppliers and communities unfairly.
 Under the traditional thinking it is hard for any individual company to address these problems, as it would raise their costs and put them at a competitive disadvantage.
 To increase the overall well-being of society, government needs to step in and level the playing field, requiring all firms for example to reduce pollution, provide transparent product information, or prevent bribery or slave labor in their supply chains.
-While sustainable business has recently started to shift this paradigm (LINK to companion business post), still, for many environmental and social problems, government action remains critical.
+While sustainable business has recently started to shift this paradigm, still, for many environmental and social problems, government action remains critical.

 Bard’s M.S. graduates are working to change the rules in these arenas: in and around government (international, federal, state and city), and in the private sector as consultants and sustainability professionals.
 They also work “outside the system” in non-profits and NGOs, where they are educating, advocating and lobbying to change the rules in government, and in business.